The Bankrate promise

 A business credit card can be a valuable tool, and that’s particularly true if you choose one that offers cash back or travel rewards.
 Still, it’s easy to get confused about the rewards you earn with a business credit card and how the IRS treats them.

+If you’re wondering whether business credit card rewards are taxable, the simple answer is no. Your business credit card rewards are not considered income and, therefore, they are not taxable.
 Unlike money earned through traditional work, credit card rewards are considered rebates on items you purchased with a credit card.

-If you purchase a product and then submit the manufacturers’ rebate form to receive a check, that money is also not taxable.
+If you purchase a product and then submit the manufacturer’s rebate form to receive a check, that money is also not taxable.
 Similarly, if you use an app such as Ibotta to earn cash rebates on your purchases, this is also not taxable income.

-Are business credit card rewards
+What the IRS says about business credit card rewards

 It’s nice to know cash back earned with a rewards credit card for business won’t be taxed if you earned those rewards based on a percentage of your spending.
 Fortunately, this general rule also applies to other types of rewards you earn with a business credit card as a rebate, including hotel points and airline miles.

-According to the IRS, there are a number of issues related to the benefits from business credit cards, such as how and when income is valued and how to identify “personal use benefits attributable to business (or official) expenditures versus those attributable to personal expenditures,” for which there are no official guidelines.
+According to the IRS, there are several issues related to the benefits of business credit cards.
+These include how and when income is valued and how to identify “personal use benefits attributable to business (or official) expenditures versus those attributable to personal expenditures,” for which there are no official guidelines.

 The difference between awards and rewards

 While credit card rewards earned with a business credit card are not considered taxable income, there are instances where other types of rewards require you to pay taxes.

 A common example includes bank account bonuses you earn for opening a new checking or savings account.
 These bonuses are different because you are not required to spend money to earn them.
 Thus, they are not technically rebates.